SchmidtDSE/processing-geopoint/README.md

 Development Standards
 -------------------------------------------------------------------------------
 Please adhere to 2 spaces tabs and otherwise follow the [Java style standard conventions]().
 All methods and classes should have [Javadoc]().
 For Python code, please follow the [Google Python Style Guide]() where possible.
-Code should strive for 80% unit test coverage.
+Code should strive for 80% test coverage.
 See the `_test` files for more details.

 <br>

 Deployment
 -------------------------------------------------------------------------------
 This work is provided as source files.
-However, note that continuous integration will check the unit tests and we ask that contributors ensure their work passes those tests.
+However, note that continuous integration will run automated checks and we ask that contributors ensure their work passes those checks.

 <br>